iOS 15 release date, features, supported iPhones and everything you need to know

 Which iPhones will work on iOS 15?

-We’ll be updating this section as soon as the features for iOS 15 are being showcased, so check back regularly for all the details.
+We’ll be updating this section as soon as the compatibility for iOS 15 is showcased, so check back regularly for all the details.

 - Grab some of the best iPhone apps